jxmot/ESP8266-RCWL0516/README.md

   <img src="./mdimg/cf-case-02-03-04.png" alt="Photo of the rcwl-0516" txt="Photo of the rcwl-0516" style="border: 2px solid black"/>
 </p>

 Now that I had the sensor in a case I needed a way to stand it up or attach it to something.
 For attaching it to a window or a door *painter's tape* works very well.
-For standing it upright on a table I used some platic mini-clamps that I found a local tool supply store.
+For standing it upright on a table I used some plastic mini-clamps that I found a local tool supply store.

 <p align="center">
   <img src="./mdimg/cf-case-05-06.png" alt="Photo of the rcwl-0516" txt="Photo of the rcwl-0516" style="border: 2px solid black"/>